cloudflare/cloudflare-docs/products/network-interconnect/src/content/partners/packet-fabric.md

 1. Under **Select Source Port**, choose a port.
 1. Under **Select Virtual Circuit Speed**, choose a speed from the dropdown.
 1. Click **Place Order**.
-1. Click **Okay* in the Virtual Circuit Request Dispatched notice.
+1. Click **Okay** in the Virtual Circuit Request Dispatched notice.
+1. Cloudflare will accept the connection and your account team will contact you to establish the BGP session.